How to pay for your wedding

 This might also be a good time to check your credit score.
 That way, you can get a clear picture of how much you’ll be able to borrow with a loan, by increasing your overdraft or getting a credit card.
 Of course, these will all be subject to application, financial circumstances and borrowing history.

 Choosing the right credit card can also help you save some money in the long run.
-Once it’s time to start booking venues and making deposits, a purchase credit card that offers 0% interest on purchases can allow you to spread wedding costs over a longer period.
+Once it’s time to start booking venues and making deposits, a Barclaycard platinum credit card could help spread the wedding costs, with 0% interest on purchases for up to 21 months and up to 20 months for balance transfers from the date you open your account.

 The approval of your application depends on financial circumstances and borrowing history, so do the terms you may be offered.
 The balance transfer period and interest rates, may differ from those shown,